Do not be intimidated by the thought of building a DIY solar system.

 5. Choose Solar Panels

 This is perhaps the most important component of your solar system.
 It has photovoltaic cells, which are the ones that absorb energy from the sun.
-From here, the energy is converted with the help of the other components, and it then generates electricity that will power the appliances.

 There are generally two options when it comes to solar panels – monocrystalline and polycrystalline.
 If you are looking for a better option, then we suggest that you go for polycrystalline.
 It can be more expensive, but it is better, so the added cost is justifiable.